fxck/zerops-wordpress-recipe/README.md

     priority: 10
 ```

-## Import WordPress instance into an existing project
+## Import another WordPress instance into an existing project

 ```yaml
 #yamlPreprocessor=on
 services: